Discriminating leptonic Yukawa interactions with doubly charged scalar at the ILC: Introduction

 \section{Introduction}

 Doubly charged scalar bosons sometimes play an important role in building models which explain neutrino masses and mixing.
-One of the representative scenarios is called type-II seesaw mechanism~\cite{Magg:1980ut, Konetschny:1977bn} in which an isospin triplet scalar field $\Delta$ is introduced.
-Since $\Delta$ has $U(1)_Y$ hypercharge $Y=1$, it contains an electrically neutral~($\delta^0$), singly-charged~($\delta^\pm$), and doubly charged~($\delta^{\pm\pm}$) bosons, and directly couples to the isospin-doublet leptons at tree level via $h_{ij} \bar L_{L_i}^c \Delta L_{L_j}$.
-The the neutrino mass matrix is induced after $\Delta$ develops a vacuum expectation value~(VEV) which violates the lepton number by two.
+One of the representative scenarios is called type-II seesaw mechanism~\cite{Magg:1980ut, Konetschny:1977bn,Cheng:1980qt} in which an isospin triplet scalar field $\Delta$ is introduced.
+Since $\Delta$ has $U(1)_Y$ hypercharge $Y=1$~\footnote{Here we apply the convention for hypercharge where electric charge is given by $Q = Y + T_3$ and the diagonal generator of $SU(2)$ gauge symmetry $T_3$ has eigenvalues $\{1,0,-1\}$ for a triplet. }, it contains an electrically neutral~($\delta^0$), singly-charged~($\delta^\pm$), and doubly charged~($\delta^{\pm\pm}$) bosons, and directly couples to the isospin-doublet leptons at tree level via $h_{ij} \bar L_{L_i}^c \Delta L_{L_j}$.
+The neutrino mass matrix is induced after $\Delta$ develops a vacuum expectation value~(VEV) which violates the lepton number by two.
 To achieve the smallness of neutrino masses, the VEV of $\Delta$ or/and the Yukawa couplings $h_{ij}$ have to be small.\footnote{ Notice here that the upper bound on the triplet VEV is about a few GeV, which is derived by the fact that the deviation of the electroweak rho parameter from unity is severely constrained by experimental measurements.} Interactions of $\bar\ell_L^c \ell_L\delta^{++}$ and $\bar\nu_L^c \ell_L\delta^{+}$ provide promising signals of doubly~(singly) charged bosons at collider experiments.
 Notice here that these interactions are associated with leptons with left-handed chirality.